-It may be tempting to grab the nearest shovel, put on a pair of gardening gloves and head out to the garden, however, as an ostomate, you need to make sure you look after yourself.
+Although it may be tempting to grab the nearest shovel, put on a pair of gardening gloves and head out to the garden, as an ostomate you need to make sure you look after yourself.
 Even though it’s not the most difficult of activities, it’s important to ensure you aren’t putting any pressure on your back and the area around your stoma.

 Protecting yourself from injury